Quirktree/info314-website/docs/assignments/lab3.md

 1. What website did you select?

 ## Part II - dig
 Before jumping into more complicated scenarios we would like you to learn how to use the **`dig`** command as it is an incredibly helpful and simple tool.

-Go to  <a href=" https://bwalchen.github.io/314-docs/trouble/dns/" target="_blank"> 314-docs/trouble/dns/</a> and scroll down to the `dig` section.
+We've provided some resources at <a href="/resources/manage-dns/#perform-dns-lookups-manually" target="_blank">Perform DNS Loookups Manually</a> to help you get started.

-Run dig against the website you selected.
-Open up two tabs in your browser, grab two different IP addresses that were returned to you, and put one in each tabs' URL bar.
+Use dig to lookup the domain name of the website you selected.
+Open up a new tab in your browser and enter (one of) the IP address(es) returned by dig to discover where it will take you.
+If dig returned more than one address, open up a second tab and enter it now.

+!!!
+Note
+    Don't panic if you receive an error instead of a live site.
+Some servers host more than one website and need the name to help route you to the right place.
+Try another site, e.g., uw.edu, and see if you get different results.

 **Report**:

 2. What addresses did the dig command return?
 Copy dig results to your report (code block or screenshot).

-3. Where did the two IP addresses bring you to?
+1. What did you observe when you browsed to the IP addresses directly?

-4. What do these addresses represent and why type of record are they?

-5. What are the main types of records a nameserver holds on to?
+1. Aside from **A** records containing IP addresses, did you discover any other DNS records from your query?
+List at least 3 other record types that DNS manages.

+1. Look closely at the output of the dig command.
+How can you be sure that the query completed successfully?
+Identify the IP address of the server used to handle your query.

 ## Part III - dev tools
 Open up a new tab preferably in a chromium based browser (Chrome, Brave, etc...).
 Open up the dev tools (right click on page and click Inspect), and go to the *Network* option.

 In that very same tab paste in your selected web page into the URL bar and click enter.
-You should see all of the `GET` and `POST` requests that the browser made for that webpage load up in the dev tools.
+You should see all of the **GET** and **POST** requests that the browser made for that webpage load up in the dev tools.

 Right-click the header of the Network Log table and select Domain.
 The domain of each resource is now shown.

 [![dev tools show domain](https://developers.google.com/web/tools/chrome-devtools/network/imgs/tutorial/domain.png)](https://developers.google.com/web/tools/chrome-devtools/network/imgs/tutorial/domain.png)